 Design art and nature-based programming

-Deliver a regular program to small, pre-registered groups at the Gallery of Nature
+Deliver a regular program to small, pre-registered groups at the Bateman Gallery

 Work with the Wellness Project team to provide feedback on sessions and inform future programming